Wild Camping Near Edinburgh

 The John Muir Way runs through Edinburgh, east toward Milngavie or south through East Lothian towards Dunbar.
 You cannot camp along the entire route, so make sure you check before you go.
 If you head south towards Dunbar, you’re in generally camping friendly areas.
 However, the path is mostly on main roads, so you’ll spend a lot of time hearing cars whoosh past you while you stare at the pavement ahead.

 If you want to wild camp along the way, head to at least Longniddry or further, because there aren’t many good options along the path before then.
 Once you get past Aberlady there are coastal paths that veer off the John Muir Way, they’re generally better for finding appropriate wild camping spots.
-Find more info on the John Muir Way website.
+Find more info on .

 How to get there